Yananwang1701QCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was motor and transistor，and how to drive by a transisitor.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as film camera and electric car.

-### USING THE ACCELEROMETER TO CONTROL MOTOR SPEED ###
+### E5 USING THE ACCELEROMETER TO CONTROL MOTOR SPEED ###

-(Replace this with the experiment name)

 #### Photo of completed project ####
 In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.